caiobaptistaa/caiobaptistaa/README.md

 ### Hi there!
 I am Caio Baptista.

 - 🎓 I am studying the third year of my PhD in Applied Economics at UFJF/PUC-Rio.
 My thesis seeks to develop statistical, microeconometric and machine learning models that model climate risks within credit risk models.
-I am currently studying machine learning and deep learning and developing my doctoral thesis at the Economics Department of the Pontifical Catholic University of Rio de Janeiro, a center of excellence in Brazil (CAPES 7 concept).
+I am currently studying machine learning and deep learning and developing my doctoral thesis at the Economics Department of the Pontifical Catholic University of Rio de Janeiro, a center of excellence in Brazil (CAPES degree 7).

 - 😍 I am passionate about Statistics, Econometrics, Machine Learning and Data Science.